ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 These definitions are different from how these words are defined in the language specification since that text uses the ℤ/n definition for unsigned integers.

-Signed numbers are not allowed to underflow or overflow, that is [[Undefined Behavior]].
+Signed numbers are not allowed to underflow or overflow, that triggers [[Undefined Behavior]].
 Unsigned numbers are allowed to overflow and underflow, in which case they wrap around.
 This is called modular arithmetic, which is basically what ℤ/n means.
 From a language specification standpoint this isn't under- or overflow at all, it is just the way the unsigned types work.